Skip to Content

 How long does pressure-treated wood last?

-Greenwood will shrink as it dries out and is less strong and stable, which can cause it to check and warp.
+It has over thirty percent water-weight moisture content.
+This is where the kiln-dried lumber comes into play, as it’s dry and has a consistent density, making it an ideal building material.
+Greenwood will shrink as it dries out and is less solid and stable, which can cause it to check and warp.

-What preservatives are used pressure treatment of wood?
+What preservatives are used for the pressure treatment of wood?

-For many many decades, the pressure treated timber industry faced a deservedly bad reputation for preservatives that included environmentally toxic chromate copper arsenic (CCA).
-In 2003 the pressure treated timber industry voluntarily suspended the use of chromated copper arsenic CCA for residential use, although it continues to be used for commercial applications.
+For decades, the pressure-treated timber industry faced a deservedly bad reputation for preservatives that included environmentally toxic chromate copper arsenic (CCA).
+In 2003, the pressure-treated timber industry voluntarily suspended chromated copper arsenic CCA for residential use.

-Below I will discuss 6 different preservatives that are used for the pressure treatment of wood, they have the following features: low environmental toxicity, easy to incorporate, low dosage requirement, cost-effectiveness, good supply, and online availability, and above all global production capabilities.
+Below, I will discuss 6 different preservatives used for the pressure treatment of wood; they have the following features: low environmental toxicity, easy to incorporate, common dosage requirement, cost-effectiveness, good supply, and online availability, and above all, global production capabilities.

 ● ACQ

-ACQ (alkaline copper quaternary) is used for pressure treatment of raw, organic timber.
+ACQ (alkaline copper quaternary) is used to pressure treatment raw, organic timber.
 It is a water-based wood preservative that prevents decay from fungi and insects (fungicide and insecticide).
 It also has relatively low risks, based on its components of copper oxide and quaternary ammonium compounds.

 Water-based preservatives like ACQ leave a dry, paintable surface.
-ACQ (alkaline copper quaternary) is officially registered for use on building and utility poles, and other wooden structures.
+ACQ (alkaline copper quaternary) is officially registered on buildings, utility poles, and other wooden structures.

 ● Borates

-Disodium octaborate tetrahydrate (DOT) is used for pressure treatment of raw, organic timber.
-It is specially formulated for use as a water-based wood preservative and is registered by EPA as well as government agencies throughout Asia, North America, and Europe.
+Disodium octaborate tetrahydrate (DOT) is used to treat raw, organic timber pressure.
+It is specially formulated as a water-based wood preservative and is registered by EPA and government agencies throughout Asia, North America, and Europe.
 Typical applications include furnishings and joists.

 ● Copper Azole